CaNS-World/CaNS-Fizzy/README.md

 ## Synopsis

 **CaNS-Fizzy** is a code for massively-parallel numerical simulations of two-phase flows.
-It inherits the structure of the single-phase solver [CaNS](https://github.com/CaNS-World/CaNS), and extends it for two-phase capturing with an Accurate Conservative Diffuse Interface (ACDI) method.
+It has been designed to be an efficient two-fluid Navier-Stokes solver taking [CaNS](https://github.com/CaNS-World/CaNS) as its base.
+Particular care is taken to ensure that important changes in core of CaNS are easily propagated here.
 The code aims at solving any fluid flow of two immiscible, incompressible, Newtonian fluid phases that can benefit from a FFT-based solver for the second-order finite-difference Poisson equation in a 3D Cartesian grid.
-In two directions the grid is regular and the solver supports the following combination of (homogeneous) boundary conditions for the flow velocity:
+To achieve this, the interface is tracked using an Accurate Conservative Diffuse Interface (ACDI) method described in the reference below.
+As in CaNS, along two directions the grid is regular and the solver supports the following combination of (homogeneous) boundary conditions for the flow velocity:

  * Neumann-Neumann
  * Dirichlet-Dirichlet